 We have successfully used the AgentPolis framework to implement several simulation models.
-The models cover a wide range of interaction-rich transport systems that differ in a number of important characteristics, including the type and number of agents, the complexity of agent decision making, the type and number of transport modes present and the complexity of agent-to-agent interactions.
-The basic information about the implemented models is given in Table VI - below we describe each model in more detail.
-In Table VII, we then list the main modelling elements used in each of the models.
+The models cover a wide range of interaction-rich transport systems differing in a number of important characteristics, including the type and number of agents, the complexity of agent decision making, the type and number of transport modes present and the complexity of agent-to-agent interactions.
+The basic information about the implemented models is given in VI - below we describe each model in more detail.